srstevenson/nb-clean/README.md

 notebook is clean or not, which can be used as a check in your continuous integration pipelines.

+Jupyter notebooks contain execution metadata that changes every time you run a cell, including execution counts, timestamps, and output data.
+When committed to version control, these elements create unnecessary diff noise, make meaningful code review difficult, and can accidentally expose sensitive information in cell outputs.
+By cleaning notebooks before committing, you preserve only the essential code and markdown content, leading to cleaner diffs, more focused reviews, and better collaboration.

+For a detailed discussion of the challenges notebooks present for version control and collaborative development, see my [PyCon UK 2017 talk][pycon talk] and accompanying [blog post][blog post].

 > [!NOTE]
 >
 > nb-clean 2.0.0 introduced a new command line interface to make cleaning